 This Guideline sets forth the administrative, programmatic, and financial requirements attendant to Fiscal Year 2011 State Justice Institute grants, cooperative agreements, and contracts.

 FOR FURTHER INFORMATION CONTACT:

 Pursuant to the State Justice Institute Act of 1984, 42 U.S.C.
-10701, et seq., as amended, the Institute is authorized to award grants, cooperative agreements, and contracts to State and local courts, nonprofit organizations, and others for the purpose of improving the quality of justice in the State courts of the United States.
+10701, et seq., as amended, SJI is authorized to award grants, cooperative agreements, and contracts to state and local courts, nonprofit organizations, and others for the purpose of improving the quality of justice in the state courts of the United States.

-Regardless of the final amount provided to the Institute for FY 2008, the Institute's Board of Directors intends to solicit grant applications across the range of grant programs available.
+Regardless of the final amount provided to SJI for FY 2011, SJI's Board of Directors intends to solicit grant applications for the range of grant programs available.

 Table of Contents

 I. The Mission of the State Justice Institute

 V. Application Review Procedures

 VIII.
 Grant Adjustments

 ○ Form A—Application and Application Instructions